Skip To Main Content

 Technology and Engineering

-MMSD Career pathways are a series of connected education, experiential learning, and support strategies aimed at helping students personalize and achieve their own educational and career goals.
+MMSD CTE Programs of Study are a series of connected courses, experiential learning opportunities, and career support strategies aimed at helping students personalize and achieve their own educational and career goals.

-The Technology and engineering program of study offers a sequence of courses specifically designed to prepare students for employment and postsecondary options in engineering, technology, science, mathematics, distribution, logistics planning, infrastructure planning, and other related industries.
+The Engineering & Manufacturing Program of Study offers a sequence of courses specifically designed to prepare students for employment and postsecondary options in engineering, technology, science, mathematics, distribution, logistics planning, infrastructure planning, and other related industries.

 Courses